-The sessions below are designed to support faculty in integrating the Shared Competencies into the curriculum.
+The sessions below are designed to support faculty in integrating the Shared Competencies into the curriculum and complete the course tagging process.

 Course Tagging Working Sessions